paulsmith/hwcounter/README.md

 printf(f'elapsed cycles: {t.cycles}')
 ```

+## Notes

+The overhead of calling the underlying measurement instructions is taken into account when using the Timer context manager.

 ## Portability

 This extension uses the `RDTSC` and `RDTSCP` instructions on the x86 architecture, so it won't work on other platforms.
 It is Python 3 only.